Top Tier Universities are Within Reach: Industry Leader Ivy Central Introduces New College Admissions Counseling Program - www.lokmattimes.com

 Top Tier Universities are Within Reach: Industry Leader Ivy Central Introduces New College Admissions Counseling Program

-Dubai (UAE), March 1: Following the recent announcement of exceptional early university wins for the Class of 2028, Ivy ...
+India PR Distribution Dubai [UAE], March 5: Following the recent announcement of exceptional early university wins for the Class ...

-Dubai (UAE), March 1: Following the recent announcement of exceptional early university wins for the Class of 2028, Ivy Central, a leading college admissions counseling company, is excited to introduce its new Counseling Program called College Ready.
+Dubai [UAE], March 5: Following the recent announcement of exceptional early university wins for the Class of 2028, Ivy Central, a leading college admissions counseling company, is excited to introduce its new Counseling Program called College Ready.

 Enlisting the help of a college admissions counseling service is an invaluable resource during a student's admissions journey.
 Caroline and Jose, Ivy Central's Counselors not only provide guidance on key aspects of the admissions process such as essay brainstorming and interview preparation, but they also leverage their decades of experience to build exceptional profiles with their students that make them into highly sought after candidates for the world's top universities.